TIP #1: Pray. For example, offer your work through Mary as a prayer for those who will be entrusted to you in your future ministry.

 TIP #2: Talk about your whole project and the chapters with your director way before writing.

 TIP #3: Set due dates for each of your chapters.
 Map everything out and take it by parts.

 TIP #4: Format your chapters per the Thesis Guide as you go!
 The length can really get you...

-TIP #3: Set a realistic research/writing schedule given your other obligations and STICK TO IT.
+TIP #5: Set a realistic research/writing schedule given your other obligations.
 Start writing BEFORE you finish researching.
 The research will continue as you write.
 If you want a customized research paper planner, try this timeline tool from Baylor: http://planner.bulibtools.net/.

 Relatedly, use a consistent naming convention when saving different versions: ch1_v1, ch1_v2 or thesis02.10.19, thesis02.17.19, etc. You might like to see how your thought and writing progress over time.
 Or you may regret having deleted something!

 TIP #8: Learn to use technology to your advantage from the beginning.
 Get familiar with Microsoft Word styles and templates and Zotero citation management software now and practice using them in your course papers as well as your thesis drafts.
 The librarians are here to help you with these tools so please ask for assistance.
 We also have a limited seat subscription to Grammarly Premium - please contact Connie if you would like to get access!
 Feel free to use other technology; however, the librarians may not be as knowledgeable about them.

 TIP #9: While your director will help you with your thesis statement, outline, etc., they will not act as editors and proofreaders.
 Enlist friends, relatives, or classmates to act as readers, editors, and proofreaders to give you constructive comments.
 Get feedback chapter by chapter to make it more manageable.